lsaggu/record-type/README.md

 Developers are encouraged to explore the service and build/test/etc., as the Speech SDK is relatively new with many cool features still under development.

+### Contents

+- *record.js* - This is the main node.js module file.
+- *package.json* - This file defines the node.js module and is essential for initialization/installation of the package by npm.
+- *sample.xml* - This file is essential for use of the *playSsml* or *recordSsml* functions
+- *voices.json* - This is a json file of all of the voices currently available for use with the Microsoft Cognitive Services Speech SDK.
+This file is returned by running this module's *getVoices()* function.

 ## Usage
 This module currently offers two simple functions:
 1. `play(text)` - Create an in-memory ArrayBuffer object from a string of *text*.